 Alouise never had this particular type of liquor before.
 She didn’t want to buy a bunch of liquor she might not like.
 So she decided to read the contest rules.
 There she learned she wouldn’t have to buy anything.
 All she would need to do is send an email to the contest organizer to request a pin for a contest entry.

 I hope you can put some of these tips to use to help you win some travel contests.
-Next in this series is the post Mistakes to Avoid When Entering Travel Contests.
+Next in this series is Mistakes to Avoid When Entering Travel Contests.

 Have you won any travel contests?